 GoDaddy EMEA Modern Slavery Act Statement

 Slavery and human trafficking remain an affliction on global society.
-GoDaddy EMEA is committed to preventing acts of modern slavery and human trafficking from occurring, within both our business and supply chains.
-GoDaddy EMEA takes seriously its responsibility to be alert and vigilant to the risk of modern slavery within its supply chain.
+GoDaddy EMEA is committed to respecting human rights and to preventing acts of modern slavery and human trafficking from occurring, within both our business and supply chains.
+GoDaddy EMEA takes seriously the responsibility to be alert and vigilant to the risk of modern slavery within our supply chain.
 We are committed to ensuring that our employees and our wider supply chain are aware of these risks and understand how to report them.
 A key value of our business is an open culture where staff should feel comfortable to report any concerns they may have regarding slavery and human trafficking.
 To ensure our employees feel at ease when dealing with issues that may arise, we provide training on modern slavery and human trafficking, as well as compliance with the Modern Slavery Act 2015 (the "Act").2.
 Structure and Business

-As of December 31, 2018, we had 6 282 employees worldwide, including 4 034 in our Customer Care team, 1 557 in technology and development, 341 in marketing and advertising and 889 in general and administrative.
-Excluded from our employee figures are nearly 2 300 Customer Care specialists located in Bulgaria, China, Colombia, India, Mexico, the Philippines and the United Kingdom who are directly employed by third-party partners, but who are dedicated to GoDaddy on a full-time basis.
-Substantially all of our employees are based in the U.S. and Europe.
+As of December 31, 2022, we had 6,910 employees worldwide, including 3,124 in our Customer Care team, 2,378 in technology and development, 523 in marketing and advertising and 885 in general and administrative.
+Excluded from our employee figures are nearly 3,000 Customer Care specialists primarily located in international markets, most significantly in Colombia, India, and the Philippines who are directly employed by third-party partners, but who are dedicated to GoDaddy on a full-time basis.
+A majority of our employees are based in the U.S. and Europe.

 As such, our Global Master Services Agreement - Supplier Code of Conduct (“Supplier Code”) includes the following language: